jjacobson01/Project-2---Multithreaded-calculator/README.txt

 Q7: Why is it important, even on single-processor machines, to keep the critical sections as small as possible?

+Based on online research the best conclusion I have as to why it's important to keep critical sections as small as possible is to idle time wait by other threads/processes and to reduce chances of contention.

 Q8: Why is spin-waiting without yielding usually inefficient?

+Spin-waiting is the same is Busy-waiting then without yielding the amount of time spent on spin-waitining will increase the amount of CPU cycles wasted which in tern reduces the amount of resources that can be used.

 Q9: When might spin-waiting without yielding or blocking actually be *more* efficient?
+It's more efficient if the amount of time that a process/thread inside the mutex/critical section is very short.
+The shorter the process/thread spends the less CPU cycles used and also the faster that the process/threads swap out.

 Step 6: Monitoring Progress